WRTG: History

 WRTG began in 1969 as country station WKBQ.
-In 1987, the station became classic country WHEV under the ownership of Henry E. Veil.
-After going silent in the early 1990s, Veil gave the license to Durham-based Carolina Christian Communications, which signed 1000 AM back on the air in 1994 as WRTG with a simulcast of contemporary Christian station WRTP, 1530 AM.
+In 1987, the station became classic country WHEV under the ownership of Henry E. Vail.
+After going silent in the early 1990s, Vail gave the license to Durham-based Carolina Christian Communications, which signed 1000 AM back on the air in 1994 as WRTG with a simulcast of contemporary Christian station WRTP, 1530 AM.
 A third AM signal, WGSB (1060 AM in Mebane, North Carolina) joined the simulcast in 1995.
 The stations were then known as "His Radio WRTP" and owned by Radio Training Network along with WRTP-FM in Roanoke Rapids and several FM translators across the Triangle and Eastern North Carolina.